kyle-cassidy/delta-gmail-ai-autolabel/plan.md

 # Delta Inbox
+## Email Parsing and AI Labeling Integration Plan

-1. Define the Project Scope and Requirements
+### Project Scope and Requirements

 Objectives:

 	•	Email Monitoring: Develop an application that continuously monitors the biofertregistration@delta-ac.com inbox.
 	•	Security Vetting: Implement a mechanism to vet emails for suspicious intent (e.g., phishing, malware).
 	•	Content Extraction: Extract relevant information from email bodies and attachments.
-	•	Classification and Categorization: Classify emails and attachments based on their content and map them to the appropriate entities in your Airtable schema.
+	•	Classification and Categorization: Classify/label/tag emails and attachments based on their content and map them to the appropriate entities our Airtable schema.
-	•	Data Integration: Store or update records in Airtable (or an SQL database) based on the extracted information.
+	•	Data Integration: Store or update records in Airtable and an SQL database based on the extracted information.
+Update Gmail and Gmelius labels based on the classification.
-	•	Notifications: Optionally, send alerts or notifications to relevant team members when specific types of emails are received.
+	•	Notifications: Send alerts or notifications to relevant team members when specific types of emails are received.

+Tech Stack:
+- Phase 1:
+	•	Gmail API
+	•	Gmelius API
+	•	Airtable API
+- Phase 2:
+	•	SQL Alchemy ORM
+	•	SQL Database (Postgres)

-2. Understand the Email Content and Types
+### Email Content and Types

 Common Email Types: